 Fleas are the most common external parasites that attack pets.
 Highly active in spring and summers, these parasites pose a threat of causing several diseases in dogs and cats.
 These blood-sucking pests complete their life cycle on pets through sucking blood and finally grow to adult fleas.

 Frontline plus and advantage II are highly effective flea treatments that help to kill fleas and prevent flea infestation.

 Ticks are the hardcore blood sucking parasites that highly feed on dogs and cats blood.
 Not limited to this, they also bring the added risk of spreading serious diseases.
 Tick life cycle consists of larva, nymph and adult.

-To repel ticks, topical preventives work best, whereas other treatment such as K9 Advantix II kills ticks when they come in contact with treated pets.
+To repel ticks, topical preventives work best, whereas other treatment such as K9 Advantix kills ticks when they come in contact with treated pets.
 When less number of ticks found on pet skin, they can be removed manually using different tools like tweezers.
 However, it is important to remove ticks to protect pets from infestation.